-- Purpose of this document - The purpose of this document is to provide details of the commencement program for new students before the start of their Academic Studies. - Key responsibility - The Deanship of Student Affairs will provide an orientation programme designed to welcome students to college life at the University and to introduce them to: - important aspects of the Institution's operations - new students and existing students - a range of academic and administrative staff - The Deanship of Student Affairs will inform the students about the orientation programme and timetable through email. - The Deanship of Student Affairs will send letters to guests and invitees/ participants and confirm their attendance. - The Deanship of Student Affairs will deliver a welcome speech on behalf of the University.
+- 1. The Deanship of Student Affairs will provide an orientation programme designed to welcome students to college life at the University and to introduce them to: - a. important aspects of the Institution's operations - b. new students and existing students - c. a range of academic and administrative staff - 2.
+The Deanship of Student Affairs will inform the students about the Orientation Programme and timetable through ASU communication platforms. - 3.
+The Deanship of Student Affairs will send letters to guests and invitees/participants and confirm their attendance. - 4.
+The Deanship of Student Affairs will deliver a welcome speech on behalf of the University.